PsyanticY/t5adhrit/nix/README.md

 - Build a package: `nix-build -A pipreqs  --option sandbox true`.

+- Build a python package: `nix-build -A pythonPackages.mail-parser`.

+-> We usually want to build with sandboxing enabled.

 - Delete a store path: `nix-store --delete /nix/store/dovahbalblaremismylovekagatoo-somepackagename.tar.gz --ignore-liveness`.

 - To query available packages: `nix-env -qaP`.